Royce Lewis Preview, Player Props: Twins vs. Guardians

-On Monday, Royce Lewis (.575 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Xzavion Curry.
-First pitch is at 7:40 PM ET.
+Royce Lewis -- .250 average over his past 10 games -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Gavin Williams on the hill, on August 29 at 7:40 PM ET.

-In his most recent game, he racked up four RBI (going 1-for-6 with a home run) against the Rangers.
+In his last game, he collected four RBI (going 2-for-4 with a home run and a walk) against the Guardians.

 Royce Lewis Game Info & Props vs. the Guardians